SuperOfficeDocs/superoffice-docs/user-guide/en/sale/sales-guide/working-with-sales-guide.md

 In the **Sales guide** dialog you have three options:

 * Click **Create** to create the next follow-up in the sales guide.
 This takes you directly to the dialog for follow-ups.

 * Click **Cancel** if you do not want to create the follow-up at the moment.
-The **Sales guide** dialog closes and you will need to remember to create the follow-up later on.
+The **Sales guide** dialog closes and you should remember to create the follow-up later on.

 * Check **Always create follow-up?
 Do not show this dialog again** if, in future, you always want to create the suggested follow-up.
 The dialog for follow-ups will then open automatically next time.

 > [!TIP]